mljar/docs/docs/features/automl.md

 - `Neural Network`,
 - `Nearest Neighbors`.

-For each algorithm there are tuned up to `start_random_models-1` models (there is `-1` because one model is used in the `default_algorithms` step).
-The exact number cannot be given in advance, because in this step there can be models draw with the same hyperparameters set, in such case the duplicate models are omitted.
+For each algorithm up to `start_random_models-1` models are tuned (there is `-1` because one model is used in the `default_algorithms` step).
+The exact number cannot be given in advance, because in this step there can be models drawn with the same hyperparameters set, in such case the duplicate models are omitted.

 For example, if you set: